aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/master-aspose-email-java-calendar-events/_index.md

 }
 ```

-**Explanation**: This code sets up a list of primary recipients by specifying their email addresses and display names, ensuring they are notified about the event.

-### Feature 3: Create and Save to PST File

-#### Overview
-Saving calendar events into a PST file allows for easy sharing and integration with other systems.

-##### Step-by-Step Implementation

-**Create PST and Add Events**
+*Explanation*: This code creates a meeting, sets the organizer, and attaches the **how to add attendees** list so everyone receives a proper invitation.

+## How to **export calendar to pst** (Create PST with calendar events)

-Here's how you can create a PST file and add your events:
+### Step 3: Create a PST file and add the events
+The method below demonstrates creating a Unicode PST file and storing both the simple appointment and the meeting with attendees:

 ```java
 import com.aspose.email.FileFormatVersion;